 Ollie Randall (b.1993) is a writer, historian and cartoonist.
-Since 2022 he has been researching a PhD at King’s College London about London’s cricket-playing writers (1887-1968).
+He is the author of Writers in Whites: How a group of literary cricketers changed English culture, available to order online here.
+Between 2022 and 2026, he carried out a PhD at King’s College London about London’s cricket-playing writers (1887-1968).

 Ollie regularly publishes articles in the Times Literary Supplement (see his contributor page here) and elsewhere.
 His first peer-reviewed scholarly article, ‘Cricket, Literary Culture and In-Groups in Early Twentieth-Century Britain,’ was published in Transactions of the Royal Historical Society in 2024; his second scholarly article is awaiting publication.
 He has collaborated on history projects with a former leader of the House of Lords and with the team at The Rest is History.